On $1$d quadratic Klein-Gordon equations with a potential and symmetries

 \end{proposition}

-\begin{rem} One should also notice that, in the more general case treated in \cite{KGV1d}, or in the presence of a zero energy resonance without the present symmetry assumptions, decay rates as strong as \eqref{locdec1} are not available. \end{rem}
+\begin{rem} One should notice that, in the more general case treated in \cite{KGV1d}, or in the exceptional case without the present symmetry assumptions, decay rates as strong as \eqref{locdec1} are not available. \end{rem}

+\begin{proof}[Proof of Proposition \ref{proplocdec}] We are first going to give the details of the proof in the case of an exceptional potential with even resonance and with $f$ odd, and we will then indicate how the other cases can be treated similarly.

-\begin{proof}[Proof of Proposition \ref{proplocdec}] Let us bound the first quantity on the left-hand side of \eqref{locdec1}.
+Let us bound the first quantity on the left-hand side of \eqref{locdec1}.
 In view of Sobolev's embedding, we may assume $t \geq 1$.
 We look at different cases depending on the parity.

 {\it The case of odd $f$}.
 By \eqref{invFodd}-\eqref{invFodd'}, we can write:

 We will only bound the first term above, since the other one can be treated identically.
 Observe that we can write \eqref{Kodd} as